harness/developer-hub/docs/continuous-delivery/gitops/install-a-harness-git-ops-agent.md

 This is the manifest YAML for the Harness GitOps Agent.
 You will download this YAML file and run it in your Harness GitOps Agent cluster.

-## Option: Harness GitOps Agent with Existing Argo CD Project
+## Harness GitOps Agent with Existing Argo CD Project

 In **Getting started with Harness GitOps**, you have the option of installing a new Harness GitOps Agent with or without an existing Argo CD instances.